plan4res/plan4res.github.io/docs/source/Install/WithP4R/windows.rst

 Installing on Windows, using WLS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the procedure ‘Installing on Linux’
+Follow the procedure ‘Installing on Linux’ <linux.rst>

 Installing on Windows, using Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~